-HE detection of unknown signals is an important issue in many areas of wireless communications such as carriersense multiple access based networks, radio detection and ranging (RADAR) systems and cognitive radio [1].
-Also, it is expected to be useful in numerous emerging wireless technologies, such as in vehicle-to-vehicle communications, as well as in Internet-of-Things (IoT) based applications, where numerous devices are expected to perform sensing in order to communicate to each-other or with other systems or networks [2-4].
-As a result, there have been a number of signal detection techniques proposed in the literature, e.g., matched filter detection (MFD), cyclostationary feature detection (CFD) and energy detection (ED) [5-8].
-Compared to the MFD and CFD techniques, ED is quite attractive as it does not require a priori knowledge of the primary signal, i.e., it is a noncoherent detection method.
+The detection of unknown signals is an important issue in many areas of wireless communications such as carrier-sense multiple access based networks, radio detection and ranging (RADAR) systems and cognitive radio [1].
+Also, it is expected to be useful in numerous emerging wireless technologies, such as in vehicle-to-vehicle communications, as well as in Internet-of-Things (IoT) based applications, where numerous devices are expected to perform sensing in order to communicate to each-other or with other systems or networks [2-4] - and the references therein.
+As a result, there have been a number of signal detection techniques proposed in the literature.
+Among the most common are matched filter detection (MFD), cyclostationary feature detection (CFD) and energy detection (ED) [5-8] and the references therein.
+Compared to the MFD and CDF techniques, ED is quite attractive as it does not require a priori knowledge of the primary signal, i.e., it is a non-coherent detection method.
 Thus, ED simply measures the received signal energy level over an observation interval and compares it with a pre-determined threshold to determine the presence or absence of the primary signal.
-Due to its ease of implementation, ED has understandably gained much attention and has been widely used [8-10].
+Due to its ease of implementation, ED has understandably gained much attention and widespread use [8-10].
 In particular for cognitive radio, ED is commonly used as a spectrum sensing mechanism in order for the secondary users (SUs) to determine whether a primary user (PU) is present or absent in a given frequency band.
+Since the effectiveness of ED-based spectrum sensing is greatly impacted by the fading

-Since the effectiveness of ED-based spectrum sensing is greatly impacted by the fading conditions experienced within the operating environment, its performance has been investigated for a number of commonly encountered fading channels [11-16].
+Since the effectiveness of ED-based spectrum sensing is greatly impacted by the rading conditions experienced within the operating environment, its performance has been investigated for a number of commonly encountered fading channels [11-16].
 For example, the behavior of ED-based spectrum sensing over traditional fading channels, such as Rayleigh [11], [12], Rician [11], [12] and Nakagami-m [11-15], has been studied in terms of the false alarm probability (P_f) and detection probability (P_d) or equivalently missed-detection probability $(P_m = 1 - P_d)$.
 While all of the aforementioned studies have provided important contributions to the understanding of the performance of ED-based spectrum sensing over fading channels, they are restricted to multipath fading channels only.
 However, in practice, the wireless signal may not only undergo multipath fading but also simultaneous shadowing.

 To take into account concurrent multipath fading and shadowing, several composite fading models have been proposed for conventional and emerging communications channels.
-Accordingly, the performance of ED-based spectrum sensing has also been evaluated over these composite fading channels [17-
+Accordingly, the performance of ED-based spectrum sensing has also been evaluated over these composite fading channels [17-22].

-22].
 For example, in [17-19], the detection performance was investigated within the context of lognormal-based composite fading channels.
 However, due to the intractability of the lognormal distribution, the Rayleigh / lognormal [18] and Nakagami-m / lognormal [19] composite fading models were approximated using the semi-analytic mixture gamma (MG) distribution.
-Moreover, a comprehensive performance analysis of ED-based spectrum sensing over generalized K (K_C) composite fading channels [20] and gamma-shadowed Rician fading channels [21] has been conducted for both singlebranch and diversity reception cases.
+Moreover, a comprehensive performance analysis of ED-based spectrum sensing over generalized K (K_G) composite fading channels [20] and gamma-shadowed Rician fading channels [21] has been conducted for both single-branch and diversity reception cases.
 More recently, the performance of ED-based spectrum sensing over κ - μ , η - μ and α - μ fading channels and their respective generalized composite fading channels, namely κ - μ / gamma, η - μ / gamma and α - μ / gamma, has been studied in [16] and [22], respectively.
 In the latter, again due to the inherent mathematical complexity of the formulations, an MG distribution was employed to approximate semi-analytically these three composite fading models.